 The tool is free to use and is available for download from the Microsoft website.

-Choosing an Active Directory documentation tool
+Choosing an AD documentation tool

 You might just need a tool that enables you to get a clearer view of your Active Directory objects and their relationships or you might need a full data protection standards auditing tool.
 This list contains a wide range of Active Directory documentation tools and hopefully, one of them will match your needs.